immutable/ts-immutable-sdk/examples/README.md

 Depending on the scope of the example you're trying to add, you may be able to add it to an existing example app, or you might have to create a new example app.
 If you're not sure, read the [Examples Scope](#examples-scope) section above to help you decide.

-If you need to add a new example, please follow the [Folder Structure](#folder-structure) guidelines above.
+If you need to add a new example or add to an existing example, please follow the [Folder Structure](#folder-structure) guidelines above.

 ## Add to an existing example app